 Keep your distance but ‘Be Nice, Say Hi’

-The recommended social distancing might’ve been reduced, but it’s still a good idea to keep your distance wherever possible.
+Even as the government’s roadmap out of lockdown progresses, it’s still a good idea to keep your distance wherever possible out of respect for other people.
 If you meet someone on a path or bridleway, try and give them as much space as possible.
 Hopefully they’ll do the same and you can share a smile about it.
-‘Be Nice, Say Hi’ isn't just a local mantra, it's a now UK campaign which started out here- read more.
+‘Be Nice, Say Hi’ isn't just a local mantra, it's a now UK campaign which started out in Sheffield - read more.

 Look for the signs